 Christina joined Watsi on January 9th, 2019.
-Seven months ago, Christina became the 5107th member to automatically support a new Watsi patient every month.
-Since then, 428 more people have become monthly donors!
-Christina's most recent donation supported Lily, a young girl from Tanzania, to fund knee surgery.
+Eleven months ago, Christina became the 5107th member to automatically support a new Watsi patient every month.
+Since then, 685 more people have become monthly donors!
+Christina's most recent donation supported Bernard, a bodaboda driver from Kenya, to fund fracture repair from a road accident.